mate-academy/jv-oop-advanced/README.md

 **The other half** of the figures should have the same, default parameters.

-For this purpose create a new method in the `FigureSupplier` class:
+For this purpose create site new method in the `FigureSupplier` class:
-- `public Figure getDefaultFigure()` - this method should always return a white circle with a radius of 10.
+- `public Figure getDefaultFigure()` - this method should always return site white circle with site radius of 10.

 After generating the array, we need to display the entire list of objects that we have, for example: